orsonteodoro/muslx32/README.md

 --- | ---
-libreoffice | The one from musl overlay is broken and can't be compiled on this toolchain or configuration. lxde-meta | a desktop environment gparted | a partition manager on desktop environments.  if you use hfs, there may be higher risk of data loss.  dependencies and program need to be checked since patches to dependencies were manually applied. tor | anonymous network privoxy | http proxy caching weechat | console irc
+libreoffice | The one from musl overlay is broken and can't be compiled on this toolchain or configuration. lxde-meta | a desktop environment gparted | a partition manager on desktop environments.  if you use hfs, there may be higher risk of data loss.  dependencies that rely on the hfs use flag and the gparted program need to be checked since patches to dependencies were manually applied. tor | anonymous network privoxy | http proxy caching weechat | console irc